-The only exception to the normal curriculum operation at the moment is that, in line with other schools locally, and in accordance with IAPs practice, we will not be playing in any fixtures until at least October half term.
+The only exception to the normal curriculum operation at the moment is that, in line with other schools locally, and in accordance with IAPs practice, we will not be playing in any fixtures until advised otherwise.
 We are hopeful that we will be able to put fixtures into the calendar as the term progresses and Mr James is already working hard to pencil some in, so we will keep you updated.

 We will continue to distance the children at lunchtimes, with them sitting with their year groups.
 We will also be staggering the sittings.
 Where possible, children will be asked to remain within their year groups when playing outside.

 We will be offering a full programme of before school, lunchtime and after school clubs.
 Please contact the office if you are unable to access the Engage Portal.

 While we are in a position to offer these clubs, the children attending these sessions must be kept as consistent as possible.
 We therefore ask that you go through the bookings with your child and that once they are registered, they consistently attend clubs.
 The same applies for after school care.